kri-pa08/Animated-Coffee-Shop-Website/README.md

-ffee shop website with HTML CSS and JavaScript
+Animated ffee shop website with HTML CSS and JavaScript